-With regard to exposure to the sodium, magnesium, calcium, and potassium minerals in the salts, the exposures are considered reasonable with regard to daily values (based on a 2000 calorie diet) and adequate intakes for these minerals.
-As previously discussed, the daily values for sodium, magnesium, and calcium are 2400 mg, 400 mg, and 1000 mg, respectively, and the AI for potassium is 4,700 mg/day.
-The addition levels of sodium, calcium, and magnesium are similar to levels that are found in a serving of other commonly consumed foods in the same categories while addition levels for potassium are generally higher than those found in foods of the same categories (see Appendix H).
-However, given the potassium AI of 4700 mg/day and the absence of UL for potassium, the exposure levels, and hence the addition levels, are considered within safe parameters for a healthy population.
+With regard to exposure to the calcium, magnesium, potassium, and sodium minerals in the salts, the exposures are considered reasonable with regard to daily values (based on a 2000 calorie diet) and adequate intakes for these minerals.
+As previously discussed, the daily values for calcium, magnesium, and sodium are 1000 mg, 400 mg, and 2400 mg, respectively and the AI for potassium is 4700 mg/day.
+The addition levels of calcium, magnesium, and sodium are similar to levels that are found in a serving of other commonly consumed foods in the same categories or the 90th percentile exposure estimates are near or below the DV, AI, or UL (see Appendix G).
+Thus, the exposure levels, and hence the addition levels, are considered within safe parameters for a healthy population.

-Common Knowledge Element
+6.11.2 Common Knowledge Element

-The scientific studies, performed in laboratory animals and humans and herein reported that provide the basis of this GRAS determination by scientific procedures are published and available in the public domain.
-The reference section of this notification contains the citations for the published studies.
-This published data fulfills the requirement for general availability of the pivotal scientific data contributing to the technical element of the GRAS standard.
-The opinion of the Expert Panel convened to review and analyze the data herein reported provide ample evidence of consensus among qualified experts that there is reasonable certainty that consumption of BHB salts for their intended use is not harmful.
-The general availability of the pivotal safe data discussed herein together with the opinion of the Expert Panel satisfies the common knowledge element of this GRAS self-determination.
+The scientific data, information, and methods herein reported, that provide the basis of this GRAS conclusion by scientific procedures are published and available in the public domain.
+Part 8 of this GRAS notice contains the citations for the published studies.
+This publicly available data and information fulfills the requirement for general availability of the scientific data, information, and methods relied on to establish the technical element of the GRAS standard.
+The peer-review of the published studies and lack of Letters to the Editor or other dissenting opinions, together with the opinion of the GRAS Panel convened to review and analyze the data herein reported provides ample evidence of consensus among qualified experts that there is reasonable certainty that consumption of D-BHB for its intended use is not harmful.
+The general availability and acceptance of this scientific data, information, and methods satisfies the common knowledge element of this GRAS conclusion.